-Instrumental in developing this collaboration is Stanford professor Barbara Block (W-49), a leading expert on the physiology, ecology and evolution of tuna, billfish and mackerel sharks.
-As a SEA Semester alumna, Dr. Block wanted to provide the same opportunity to her students that she had had at SEA.
+Instrumental in developing this collaboration is Stanford professor Barbara Block (SEA Semester W-49), a leading expert on the physiology, ecology and evolution of tuna, billfish and mackerel sharks.
+As a SEA Semester alumna, Dr. Block wanted to provide the same opportunity to her students that she'd had at SEA.

 For more information, visit the Stanford@SEA website.

-At the beginning of certain academic semesters, the Department of Earth and Planetary Sciences (EPS) will offer an undergraduate field trip aboard the SSV Robert C. Seamans.
-Sophomore EPS concentrators will be able to take advantage of the state-of-the-art research tools available aboard the ship.
-All expenses are covered by the EPS department.
+At the beginning of certain academic semesters, Harvard's Department of Earth and Planetary Sciences (EPS) offers a department-sponsored field trip aboard one of SEA's sailing research vessels.
+Sophomore EPS concentrators are able to take advantage of the state-of-the-art research tools available aboard the ship as they see first-hand the science, systems, and earth processes they learn about in the classroom.

 Seafloor mapping and bottom topography